Lucas Reiber: Biography

-He was born and raised in Lichterfelde before moving to Kreuzberg when he was 14.
+He was born and raised in Lichterfelde, Berlin before moving to Kreuzberg when he was 14.

 His mother is Claudia Reiber and he has a sister, Lisa Reiber.
 His father became a vegan.

 Reiber first appeared on stage in 2003 at the age of ten; he impersonated the young Gavroche in the musical Les Misérables at the Theater des Westens.
 From 2008, he was a member of the "junge Ensemble" (jE) of the Friedrichstadt-Palast, where he studied singing, acting and dance from 2008 to 2011.
 He took part in several productions there.
 From 2011 onwards, further acting coachings and singing lessons followed.

 In 2009, under the direction of Peter Keglevic, he played his first film role in the two-part television film Ken Follett's Ice Fever (based on Whiteout).
 He impersonated the teenager Craig alongside Heiner Lauterbach (as Craig's grandfather 'Stanley Oxenford') and Sophie von Kessel (as Craig's mother 'Olga').
 In his first feature film, the youth film Rock It!
 (2010), he played the role of Marc, the keyboarder of the rock band, alongside Maria Ehrich and Emilia Schüle.
 Before the film, he had keyboard lessons for six years and then got guitar lessons for the film.
 In 2011, he starred alongside Christian Ulmen in the feature film Someone Like Him; he played the young musician Benny Schmidtbauer.

 In the film comedy Fack ju Göhte 2 (2015), Reiber played the role of Etienne ("Ploppi"). a boy with Asperger's Syndrome.
 In the opinion of Christoph Schröder, Reiber formed "the only ray of hope" in Fack ju Göhte 2 in the weekly newspaper Die Zeit.
 In 2016, he received together with Anna Lena Klenke, Max von der Groeben and Jella Haase, the Bavarian Film Award.

 Reiber then participated in several television films in major and minor roles.
 In the ZDF channel three-part Hotel Adlon: A Family Saga, he had in the 3rd part of the small role of bellboy Raphael.
 In the ZDF television comedy Friendship on Hold, he played Henry, the friend of the drug-consuming 17-year-old son of the mayor Bea Westkamp (Johanna Gastdorf).